kyco/jquery.kyco.preloader/README.md

 ====================
 ####Version: 1.1.5

-A jQuery image preloader plugin.
+The simplest and most efficient way to preload your images.
 This plugin lets you preload your images and CSS backgrounds with ease.

 Take a look at the [demo](http://www.kycosoftware.com/projects/demo/image-preloader).

 How to install
 --------------

-Download the js file and include it after including jquery:
+Download or clone and include the minified js file after including jquery:

 	<script src="http://ajax.googleapis.com/ajax/libs/jquery/1.11.1/jquery.min.js"></script>
 	<script src="jquery.kyco.preloader.min.js"></script>

-Also include the css file and grab the loading_error.png from the directory:
+For default styling include the CSS file and loading-error.png from the src directory:

 	<link rel="stylesheet" href="jquery.kyco.preloader.css">